Keep

 Create an API key

-For the quickest path, create a Company API key.
+For the quickest path, create an Account API key.
 Use this when your server acts on behalf of your own business.
 Building a Whop App?
-Learn when to use App API keys and OAuth tokens.Create a Company API key
+Learn when to use App API keys and OAuth tokens.Create an Account API key

-In Company API Keys, click Create.
+In Account API Keys, click Create.
 Name the key something you can recognize later, like

 Local development or Production payments.Choose permissions

-For the first SDK call below, use the Admin role or grant the read permissions listed on List payments.
+For the first SDK call below, use the Admin role or grant the read permissions listed on Retrieve Requesting Account.
 For production, switch to a narrower custom permission set once you know exactly which endpoints you use.

 Install the SDK